The r-Hunter-Saxton equation, smooth and singular solutions and their approximation: Weak solutions of the r-HS equation

 \section{Weak solutions of the r-HS equation}

 As previously discussed, it is natural to hope the results of \cite{cotter2009continuous,gay2011clebsch} allow us to show that the piecewise linear $u$ derived in \S \ref{sec:linear} satisfies the corresponding Euler-Poincar\'e equation, \emph{i.e.,} the r-Hunter-Saxton equation \eqref{eq:m_t}.
 However, since the corresponding Lie bracket is not closed in $\sob{1}{r}$, it is only closed in $C^\infty$, the results of those papers do not hold.
-Indeed, \eqref{eq:m_t} is not well-defined for piecewise linear solutions, not even weakly, since the integral
+Indeed, \eqref{eq:m_t} is not well-defined for piecewise linear solutions, not even weakly, since the middle integral in \eqref{eq:EP weak},

-is not defined.
-However, remarkably, the piecewise linear solutions \emph{are} solutions of \eqref{eq:weak rHS}. \begin{theorem} The piecewise linear functions evolving according to the Hamiltonian system above are solutions of equation \eqref{eq:weak rHS}. \end{theorem} \begin{proof} Let $u(x,t)$ be a time-dependent piecewise linear function over the intervals $[Q_i(t),Q_{i+1}(t)]$, with $u_i = u(Q_i(t))$.
+is not defined for test functions $w \in H^1([0,1])$, even after integrating by parts.
+However, remarkably, the piecewise linear solutions \emph{are} solutions of \eqref{eq:weak rHS}. \begin{theorem} The piecewise linear functions evolving according to the Hamiltonian system above are solutions of equation \eqref{eq:weak rHS}. \end{theorem} \begin{proof} The proof is via straightforward direct calculation.
+Let $u(x,t)$ be a time-dependent piecewise linear function over the intervals $[Q_i(t),Q_{i+1}(t)]$, with $u_i = u(Q_i(t))$.
 Then,

 Now, since $u$ is piecewise linear, $u_x$ is constant in every interval $[Q_i,Q_{i+1}]$, hence

 and, upon splitting the integral into intervals and integrating by parts,

 Combining these together, we have